hindu-comm/mail_stream_indology/2016/09/New_article_on_Sansk/119__Artur_Karp.md

 > that academics need to step out of the ivory tower and resist the
 > government’s manipulation of this ancient language.
 >
-> ​Thanks and all best,
+> Thanks and all best,
 >
-> Ananya Vajpeyi. ​
+> Ananya Vajpeyi.
 >
 >
 > --